 This is the final step before your NFT goes up for sale.
 You’ll be asked to confirm your sale before you get confirmation that your listing is now live!

 5) Sale of your NFT

-Now your listing is up, the manner in which it is sold depends on how you’ve structured the sale.
+Now your listing is up, you’re ready to sell NFT art.
+Importantly, the manner in which it is sold depends on how you’ve structured the sale.

 If you’ve set a fixed price, the sale will happen once a buyer clicks ‘buy now’ at the price you’ve set, with the transfer of the NFT between wallets happening within minutes, once gas fees are deducted from the sale.

 If you’ve opted for a traditional auction selling to the highest bidder, provided you receive a bid above the reserve price before the auction timer finishes, the NFT will be passed onto the highest bidder.

 It’s important to ensure you are purchasing NFTs from trusted, reputable marketplaces.
 As with anything in Web3, always do your research and be aware of the risks.

 If you connect your wallet to a fraudulent marketplace, it can result in you losing all your cryptocurrency, with little chance of ever getting it back.
 Make sure that the links you click on are legitimately for the marketplace concerned.

 These are the most respected platforms in the industry where you can buy NFT art or otherwise sell NFT art: